shackett/yeast_metabolism/README.md

 **sbml_FBA_parser.py and SBML_genome_scale.py**

 XML parsers which generate four files:
-* The species involved in a reation - proteins and metabolites
+* The species involved in a reaction - proteins and metabolites
 * The reaction, its stoichiometry and the compartment where it occurs
 * Annotations of the protein and metabolite identity
 * Mapping between a compartment designation and common name